Growing up, I had only ever read one novel featuring Chinese people, and that was Timothy Mo's Sour Sweet. I became a writer to change that.

 After my studies, I went to live in Taipei to learn Mandarin Chinese (I didn't get very far).
 Whilst there, someone asked me what I wanted to do with my life and I blurted out 'write books!'
 I gained a place on the National Academy of Writing course at Birmingham City University and quit my job in the charity sector.
 My short plays have been performed in a museum and a Chinese restaurant.
 I've been a storyteller and have done many school and library visits around the country.
 I was a participant in Room 204, the Writing West Midlands writer development scheme, in 2015/16.

 In 2016, I was chosen for Megaphone, a brilliant project to find and assist new voices in children's publishing.
 Myself and four other writers were mentored by author Leila Rasheed; and attended masterclasses with Alex Wheatle, Candy Gourlay, Catherine Johnson and Patrice Lawrence.
+I am so happy to be back as a mentor for Megaphone 2021!
 Check out Megaphone here: https://megaphonewrite.com/

 I enjoy writing characters who are ordinary people.
 I seem to have mastered writing working class and old people, that may be because I spent a long time looking after my dad into his 80s.

 As well as being a writer, I love leading creative writing sessions, eating crisps inside of sandwiches, playing UNO and singing karaoke (I have my own machine which is not sad at all!).